 Who Can File for Chapter 7 Bankruptcy?

-You must qualify for Chapter 7 by meeting certain criteria.
-If you fail to meet Chapter 7 requirements, a bankruptcy court can convert the case to a Chapter 13 bankruptcy.
+There are many similarities between a Chapter 7 and Chapter 13 bankruptcy.
+But you can only qualify for one type of bankruptcy.
+If you fail to meet Chapter 7 requirements, a bankruptcy court can convert the case to a Chapter 13 bankruptcy, or reorganization bankruptcy, where you can complete a payment plan.
 The only exceptions are:

-- Disabled veterans that file to eliminate debt they got while on active military duty
+- Disabled veterans filing to eliminate debt gained while on active military duty

 - Filers with debt that primarily came from operating a business

-Note: Before October 17, 2005, it was largely up to a bankruptcy judge to decide whether a debtor met Chapter 7 requirements.
-Judges could use substantial discretion when assessing the debtor's financial situation.
-As a result, under the old law, most filers chose to have the debt discharged even if they were financially capable of repaying the debt in a Chapter 13 repayment plan.
-Consequently, the intent of the current bankruptcy law is to weed out filers who can afford to repay some debt.
+So, under the old law, most filers chose to have the debt discharged even if they were financially capable of repaying the debt in a Chapter 13 repayment plan.
+Consequently, current bankruptcy law intends to weed out filers who can afford to repay some debt.

-The following are circumstances in which a debtor is not eligible for Chapter 7.
+The following are circumstances in which a debtor cannot file Chapter 7 bankruptcy.

-Eligibility for Chapter 7 requires a determination of whether a filer's income is too high.
-The "means test" determines whether a debtor qualifies for Chapter 7.
-The first part of the test requires the debtor to compare their current monthly income -- the average income in the six months preceding the application for bankruptcy -- with their state's median income.
+Eligibility for Chapter 7, or liquidation bankruptcy, requires determining whether a filer's income is too high.
+The means test, one of the first parts of the bankruptcy process, determines whether a debtor qualifies for Chapter 7.
+The first part of the test requires the debtor to compare their current monthly income with their state's median income.
+Current monthly income is the average income in the six months preceding the application for bankruptcy.

 Eligible monthly income includes the following: